Mukoni24/Angela-s-Hope-for-Tomorrow-Foundation/README.md

 2. Added an About Us Sect
 3. Added a News & Events
 4. Improved the Website's overall appearance

-### Part 2
-Updated website design and added CSS styling

-1. Added a separate CSS stylesheet to improve the overall appearance of the website.
-2. Added a consistent green, white and light-grey colour scheme.
-3. Added custom fonts, font sizes, colours and text alignment.
-4. Improved spacing, margins and padding throughout the pages.
-5. Styled the navigation bar and added hover effects for links.
-6. Added green containers/cards for the Community Programmes.
-7. Added horizontal containers for News & Events and Upcoming Events.
-8. Improved the layout and positioning of headings, paragraphs and images.
-9. Added styling to the footer and organised its information into sections.
-10. Improved the Enquiries and FAQ sections for better presentation.
-11. Added rounded corners and visual styling to content containers.
-12. Made the website more organised and visually consistent compared with the original HTML-only version.

 ## References

 ### Word document references